A clever rat

 - Homestar Runner parodies this in the SBEmail unlicensed, with titles like "The Secret Princess and Her Oppressive Authority Figure 4" or "Jungle Animals in Decidedly Non-Jungle Situations".

 - Referenced in The Amazing World of Gumball, as Gumball complains they can only afford movies like "How to Ratatwang Your Panda".
 It's a parody of Brinquedo in particular; the mice even resemble those of Ratatoing.
+This became Hilarious in Hindsight when it came to light that a Chinese food company had produced a knockoff of the show itself, swapping the Wattersons for goats (goat's milk is what's being advertised) and Darwin for a frog.

 - An episode of My Name Is Earl revealed the Camden County Library is so underfunded that it can only afford knock-offs of literary classics.
 Not-Tarzan apparently features a tiger named Monkey.